-Wheatgrass can be grown indoor or outdoors, or a combination of both.
+Wheatgrass can be grown indoors or outdoors or a combination of both.
 The grass is grown in a tray that can be moved as needed so it can receive adequate light and air circulation.
 It can be grown with or without soil; this article will cover how to grow wheatgrass with soil.

-- Estimate the amount of seeds it will take to cover the selected tray with a single layer of seeds.
+- Estimate the number of seeds it will take to cover the selected tray with a single layer of seeds.

 - Place seeds in a bowl, rinse with cool water and drain.
 Fill the bowl with clean, cool water and let seeds soak at room temperature for 8 hours.

 - Drain the water off the seeds, refill the bowl with fresh cool water and allow the seeds to soak for another 8 hours at room temperature.
 Repeat this rinsing/soaking process for the third time.

 - After draining the seeds for the third time, inspect them for signs of sprouting.
 If sprouts are visible, then the wheatgrass seeds are ready to be planted.

 Any size tray will work, as long as it has sufficient drainage holes in the bottom.